I Tested Top PostHog Alternatives for Product Teams in 2026

 LogRocket, established in 2016, offers session replay and front-end monitoring with a strong developer slant.
 It helps software teams debug user issues by combining replays with error tracking and performance monitoring.

 You can view network requests, console logs, errors, and user interactions within the context of a session replay.
-This helps you understand not just what went wrong, but why.
+This makes LogRocket a better fit for engineering-heavy teams or small businesses that rely on quick debugging and reliable dedicated support.

 LogRocket vs PostHog side-by-side comparison